sevmorris/prep-zoom-files-for-edit/README.md

   • Open the Logic project and delete existing audio<br>
   • Drag the new files exported from Descript into the Logic project<br>
   • Make cuts if needed<br>
-  • Create a new subdir in project folder named "prepped"<br>
+  • Create a new subfolder in the project folder named "prepped"<br>
-  • Export all files from Logic to "prepped" folder<br>
+  • Export all files from Logic into the "prepped" folder<br>

 </details>